 Visiting Project 2020-21

-This project addresses the question of a negative articulation of immanence in the work of Gilles Deleuze.
-It does so by attending to and emphasizing certain concepts or terms, within this work, that undermine the equation of immanence with affirmation—most notably the affirmation of the world, or the possibilities of world-making.
+This project addresses the question of a negative articulation of immanence through analysis of some texts by Gilles Deleuze.
+It does so by attending to certain ideas or logics, within these texts, that undermine the equation of immanence with worldly affirmation.
+The concern, however, is not to propose a new, alternative figuration of ‘Deleuze’, since this could have the effect of reproducing an inheritance that it is necessary to oppose.

 Affiliate Project 2015-16